Cosmological foundations revisited with Pantheon+: Introduction

 In contemplating new physics we face the challenge that unlike electromagnetism which is linear, non--Abelian gauge theories (nuclear physics) and general relativity (gravity) are each fundamentally nonlinear.
 This paper presents a data--driven detailed statistical reanalysis of the best available Type Ia supernovae (\sne) data \citep{Scolnic_2022}.
 However, rather than seeking new physics amongst the nonlinearities of either particle gauge theories or of general relativity (GR) alone, we will compare standard cosmology with a model that combines the nonlinearities of both key theoretical approaches.

-This latter model, the timescape cosmology \citep{Wiltshire_2007_clocks,Wiltshire_2009_obs}, considers the fundamental questions, such as ``what is the origin of scale?'', ``where is infinity?'', and ``how do we compare standard to standardisable rulers and clocks?''.
-Through this lens, timescape can then be viewed as simultaneously addressing both the physics of the ``dark sector'' and the physics of ``modified gravity'' based on theoretical assumptions which are far more conservative than those commonly proposed to resolve cosmological tensions \citep{Di_Valentino_2021}.
+This latter model, the timescape cosmology \citep{Wiltshire_2007_clocks,Wiltshire_2009_obs}, considers the fundamental questions, such as ``what is the origin of scale?'', ``where is infinity?'', and ``how do we compare standard to standardisable rulers and clocks?''. {It addresses the phenomenology commonly attributed to the dark sector or to modified gravity, but is} based on theoretical assumptions which are far more conservative than those commonly proposed to resolve cosmological tensions \citep{Di_Valentino_2021}. {Rather than modifying the Einstein-Hilbert action, the timescape model modifies the geometry of the background universe consistently with general relativity.}

 \sne\ were the crucial dataset that first convinced \citep{Riess_1998, Perlmutter_1999} a majority of the community of the (apparently) accelerating rate of present epoch cosmic expansion.
 After more than two decades \sne\ are still one of the most widely investigated and crucial astronomical sources for determining geometric distances in the Universe.
-At a time when significant improvements in precision are now turning ``tensions'' into anomalies \citep{Peebles_2022}, we present a re-examination of \sne.
+At a time when significant improvements in precision are now turning tensions into anomalies \citep{Peebles_2022}, we present a re-examination of \sne.

 In the present analysis, we revisit the relationship of the foundations of geometry to the calibration of measurements in observational cosmology.
-In particular, a common usage of the phrase ``model independence'' is broadened to include independence from geometrical assumptions.
+In particular, a common usage of the phrase {``model independence''} is broadened to include independence from geometrical assumptions.
 Here we present our technical results alongside the underlying theories, to address numerous research communities engaged in studying the evolution of the Universe.
 We will examine how model-dependent assumptions potentially impact inherent \hbox{biases} in the standardisation of astrophysical data and model selection.
 This paper thereby introduces critical philosophical and scientific \hbox{questions} that the scientific community must address.